Steelcrawler/Steelcrawler/README.md

 I'm a CS student at UofT focusing in both Computer Systems and AI.
 I'm a research-focused developer with experience in computational neuroscience, financial systems, and ML infrastructure.
 Currently working on memory-inspired neural networks and AI-driven financial advice systems.

+I really love hackathons and participate in many throughout the school year, mostly to get experience building and scaling applications from start to finish in a short period of time, while meeting a variety of other people.
+A lot of projects on my GitHub are from hackathons, because they give me a dedicated place to work solely on building something cool.

 ## Current Work

 **Research Assistant** - Computational Neuroscience Lab (UHN) - Developing memory-inspired neural network architectures